DaveCTurner/davecturner.github.io/_posts/2017-08-17-paxos-pre-voting.markdown

 election when they reconnect: out-of-date nodes receive a `offer-catch-up` message before they have received a quorum of `offer-vote` messages.
-This means that the leader tends to be stable for as long as it remains connected to a quorum of its peers, and an other node may only send a `prepare` message once there is a quorum of nodes that believe the leader to have failed.
+This means that the leader tends to be stable for as long as it remains connected to a quorum of its peers, and other nodes may only send a `prepare` message once there is a quorum of nodes that believe the leader to have failed.

 After a reconnection the system can get itself into a subtle and rare state in